 1 Drink More Water

 This one is an easy one that requires little effort.
-One thing about water is that it is calorie free, obviously.
-The nice thing about it being calorie free is that the more water you consume the fuller you are and the less you eat.
+One thing about water is that it is calorie-free, obviously.
+The nice thing about it being calorie-free is that the more water you consume the fuller you are and the less you eat.
 One good trick to eat less is to have a glass of water before you have a meal.
-This way the water will have you partially full before you even start eating, this means you won’t need to eat as much to get full and will end up consuming less calories.
+This way the water will have you partially full before you even start eating, this means you won’t need to eat as much to get full and will end up consuming fewer calories.
 Consuming cold water also helps since your body burns extra calories to bring up the temperature of the cold water in your stomach.
 Consuming 6-8 glasses of water is a good range to shoot for.

 2 Avoid Sugar